Major (and minor) requirements

 - Upon approval by an English Advisor, we will allow a prior instance of the IE taken in another department to count.
 Please see Celeste in the undergraduate office regarding the paperwork needed to accept another instance of IE to count toward our own.
 This is relevant only for our primary majors.

-We offer four letters of specialization in American Studies, Creative Writing, New Media and Digital Humanities (NMDH) and The Study and Practice of Writing (SPOW).
-We offer one certificate: Professional Writing and Technical Communication (PWTC).
-Each letter of specialization is comprised of five courses and requires a C or better except for Creative Writing and PWTC, both of which require a B or better in their coursework.
+The English Department offers 8 Letters of Specialization, 1 Certificate, and 1 Individualized Option.
+Our specializations are: American Studies, Creative Writing, Digital Humanities + Games, Environmental Humanities, Social Justice: Race, Class, Gender, Ability, Study and Practice of Writing (SPOW), Teaching the English Language Arts (TELA), and an individualized plan for students who wish to create their own pathway through the major.
+We also offer 1 certificate in Professional Writing and Technical Communication (PWTC).
+Each letter of specialization is comprised of 3 to 5 courses and requires a C or better except for Creative Writing and PWTC, both of which require a B or better in their coursework.

-Students who are pursuing one or more letter of specialization are encouraged to work on them in tandem with their progress in the major to ensure they have the time to complete the major and the letter(s).
+Students who are pursuing 1 or more letters of specialization are encouraged to work on them in tandem with their progress in the major to ensure they have the time to complete the major and the letter(s).
 We allow students to double count these courses toward the major requirements, where applicable, to help students fulfill both the major requirements and their specialization requirements.

 We require 6 courses for the minor:

-- English 200 Intensive Literary Studies Intended for English majors
+- English 200 Introduction to Literary Studies, Intended for English majors

 - One course in American literature at a 200 or higher level